-It comes as no surprise then that the censorship case also involves anti-Semitic comments made by the editor of the People’s Post to the effect that “Jews have no business attending mixed race entertainment venues on the Sabbath,” – which is why, as a Progressive Jew, I sued for unfair discrimination amongst other things.
+It comes as no surprise then that the censorship case also involves anti-Semitic comments made by the management of the People’s Post to the effect that “Jews have no business attending mixed race entertainment venues on the Sabbath,” – which is why, as a Progressive Jew, I sued for unfair discrimination amongst other things.

-The same editor also cynically referred to the demographics of the Cape Flats, as a “coincidence of homogeneity”.
+The same company also cynically referred to the demographics of the Cape Flats, as a “coincidence of homogeneity”.
 The Cape Flats is a place where people of colour affected by the forced removals which followed the destruction of District 6 — a place so rich in Cape Town’s multicultural Jazz history – were brutally resettled against their will.
 In other words, the company which it turns out, still refuses to apologise for its part in supporting the apartheid regime, is “merely in the business of making money” and if this means upholding the legacy of the Group Areas Act, which segregated people along colour lines, by playing to a racist demographic, then so be it.

 These comments recorded in court documents now appear to have the official blessing of South Africa’s judiciary.
 Underlings should not question their masters and Jews should be in Shul on Friday night spinning their dreidels instead of listening to Jazz.